coderefinery/coderefinery.org/content/blog/2025-10-08-git-material.md

 - Interactive rebase to squash/delete/re-order commits
     - Gradually introduce rebase: Amending/Fixup first, then interactive rebase.
 Do not overwhelm with full power, links into creating clearer history while working.
     - XKCD comic as motivation to git rebase.
-This repository implements the git history of that comic and fixes it: https://github.com/ssciwr/git-rebase-xkcd-example (Details in Dominic's material)
+This repository implements the git history of that comic and fixes it: https://github.com/ssciwr/git-rebase-xkcd-example (Details in Heidelberg university material)
     - Squashing commits into a logical unit using reset

 - Creating clearer history while working